GenericMappingTools/gmt/doc/rst/source/gmtget.rst

     returns all selected parameter values on one line separated by spaces].

+.. _-N:

+**-N**
+    Used in conjunction with **-D** and disables the otherwise automatic conversion of downloaded compressed JP2000 tiles to locally (compressed) netCDF grids.
+    This speeds up the total data request and defers the conversion to when the tile is requested by a module.

 .. _-V:

 .. |Add_-V| unicode:: 0x20 .. just an invisible code